kr6k3n/dna-electron/README.md

 # Simple DNA Sequence comparison App made with Love and Electron

-Made this to run dna comparison on my own computer rather than on the server of the app that school gives us.
+Made this to run dna comparison on my own computer real fast.
 Fun project!

 ## Installation